DATA PROTECTION POLICY AND PROCEDURES

 If you have concerns regarding automated decision making, or profiling, please contact the school who will advise you about how your information is being used.

-Sometimes we have a legal duty to provide information about people to other organisations, e.g. Child Protection concerns or statutory returns to the Department for Education, for example the school census.
+Sometimes we have a legal duty to provide information about people to other schools, e.g. Child Protection concerns or statutory returns to the Department for Education, for example the school census.

 We may also share your personal information when we feel there is a good reason that is more important than protecting your confidentiality.
 This does not happen often, but we may share your information: